freenas/freenas-docs/userguide/storage.rst

    Importing a Disk

-Use the drop-down menu to select the disk to import, select the type of filesystem on the disk, and browse to the ZFS dataset that will hold the copied data.
+Use the drop-down menu to select the disk to import, confirm the detected filesystem is correct, and browse to the ZFS dataset that will hold the copied data.
 If the :guilabel:`MSDOSFS` filesystem is selected, an additional :guilabel:`MSDOSFS locale` drop-down menu will display.
-Use this menu to select the locale if non-ASCII characters are present on thedisk.
+Use this menu to select the locale if non-ASCII characters are present on the disk.

 After clicking :guilabel:`SAVE`, the disk is mounted and its contents are copied to the specified dataset.
 The disk is unmounted after the